SmartSam/AdventureWorks.Directory/README.md

 ## Database changes:
 * This application uses custom view to query the employee records.
 There is an sql file: CreateDirectoryView.sql that creates this view.
-* There are two other sql files to run to setup a table to store employee photo.
+* There are two other sql files to run to setup a table to store employee photos.
   * CreateEmployeePhotoTable.sql creates the HumanResources.EmployeePhoto table.
   * InsertPhotos.sql inserts records and image files into this table.
 * There are only 2 image files that are used.
-They are in the folder EmployeePhotos.
-* You may have to update the file path to these photos in the InsertPhotos.sql.
+They are in the folder EmployeePhotos.  * You may have to update the file path to these photos in the InsertPhotos.sql.

 ## Mobile Emulators:
 * Opera has a free mobile emulator for non-apple devices.